 COVID-19 has caused a paradigm shift in the aircraft leasing sector.
 The risk and return dynamics have become volatile and unpredictable, and the industry has undergone increased consolidation, mergers and acquisitions.
 In 2021, profit contribution from aircraft leasing decreased by 3%, excluding the aircraft disposal gain recognised in 2020.
 The Group's aircraft leasing portfolio progressively expanded and evolved over the years into a fleet of primarily younger narrow body aircraft leased to airline customers with solid credit profiles.
 The aircraft leasing operation had consistently delivered solid operational performance and generated exceptional returns prior to the pandemic.
-Following a shareholding consolidation of the Group's aircraft leasing business in December 2021, the Group together with Li Ka Shing (Global) Foundation, holder of a minority interest, agreed to dispose of their respective interests in the entire fleet of aircraft leasing sector and enhance its strategic focus.
+Following a shareholding consolidation of the Group's aircraft leasing business in December 2021, the Group together with Li Ka Shing (Global) Foundation, holder of a minority interest, agreed to dispose of their respective interests in the entire fleet of aircraft to an independent third party.
+The Group considered it an opportune time to exit the aircraft leasing sector and enhance its strategic focus.
 The transaction would allow the Group to unlock the underlying value of its aircraft portfolio and realise a satisfactory gain, creating values for its shareholders and allowing the Group to reallocate its capital in other investment opportunities.
 Completion of the transaction is subject to the fulfilment of certain conditions, details of which were stated in the Company's announcement dated 24 December 2021.